seud0nym/tch-gui-unhide/utilities/README.md

  -i           Keep existing IP address after reset and reboot.
  -I n.n.n.n   Use IP address n.n.n.n after reset and reboot.
  -k           Keep existing SSH keys after reset and reboot.
- -v           Show the reset script after it has been written -y           Bypass confirmation prompt (answers 'y') -n           Do NOT reboot.
+ -v           Show the reset script after it has been written.
+ -y           Bypass confirmation prompt (answers 'y').
+ -n           Do NOT reboot.
- -U           Download the latest version of reset-to-factory-defaults-with-root from GitHub
+ -U           Download the latest version of reset-to-factory-defaults-with-root from GitHub.
 ```

 ## set-optimal-bank-plan